eCommerce

 When you think of SaaS eCommerce platforms, think of them as being a "jack-of-all-trades, master of none."
 The online software is trying to satisfy the most common needs of as many companies as possible, which means that specific needs aren't addressed until enough of their customers request it.
 That could be "never," especially if a company has very specific business processes when it comes to inventory and shipping.

-The lack of access to the code-level control that addresses the specific needs of your business may never be met by the SaaS eCommerce platform.
+The lack of access to the code-level control that addresses the specific needs of your online business may never be met by the SaaS eCommerce platform.
 This can be a non-starter for some businesses that have very specific needs.

 Workarounds are available to connect SaaS to on-site platforms, and moving information from a SaaS to a more flexible solution is also possible.
 Still, it's important to recognize the limitations of a fully hosted eCommerce platform.